-- The Cell, Molecular and Cancer Biology graduate program prepares students for careers in advanced biomedical research.
+- The Cell, Molecular and Cancer Biology PhD program prepares students for careers in advanced biomedical research.

-- The Education Track in Anatomy prepares students for careers in anatomical teaching and educational research.
+- The Education Track in Anatomy PhD program prepares students for careers in anatomical teaching and educational research.

 Admission to the graduate program and financial aid options depend on the degree being pursued.
 These degree programs are administered by the University Graduate School on the IU Bloomington campus.

 All students admitted to a PhD program at IU School of Medicine-Bloomington receive some form of stipend to cover living expenses during the academic year and summer.
-Financial support is guaranteed for five years and may come in the form of:
+Financial support is guaranteed for five years as long as the student remains in good academic standing and is progressing towards their degree and may come in the form of:

 - Research Assistantship